High-performance source of indistinguishable polarization-entangled photons with a local oscillator reference for quantum networking: Results

 We measure the JSI using time of flight spectroscopy \cite{davis_pulsed_2017, gerrits_generation_2011}.
 We herald the JSI photons using the LO.
 This starts a timing measurement within a window of the 10 ns interpulse time using a fast photodiode.
 We send each photon through two identical dispersion-compensation modules providing $(1360 \pm 20)$ ps/nm dispersion and 3 dB of loss.
 We calibrate the relative wavelength using known dispersion, while we determine absolute wavelength by swapping which fiber and dispersion module the signal and idler are sent through.
 Upon swapping the signal and idler between the two fibers and dispersion modules the spectrum is reflected about the wavelength of the pump divided by two, which is ensured by energy conservation.
 The results of this timing measurement are shown in Fig. \ref{fig:pol_ent}.
 We estimate the number of modes in the JSI using singular value decomposition.
 Using the measured JSI and Eq. \ref{eq:K}, we find a Schmidt number of $1.0089 \pm 0.0002$.
 This Schmidt number indicates a high degree of spectral purity, indicating these photons can have a high interference visibility when performing swap operations in a network.
+It is lower than the theoretical number due to imperfections in the pump laser spectrum.
 The JSI only measures an upper bound on the spectral purity of the photons.
 To fully characterize the indistinguishability of the photons, HOM interferometry or unheralded second order correlation is required.
 We rely on HOM interferometry in the main text, but include a second order correlation measurement in the supplement.

-\subsection{Hong-Ou-Mandel Interferometry with successive photons}
+\subsection{Hong-Ou-Mandel Interferometry with Successive Photons}

 To characterize the indistinguishability of the photons, we perform a successive-photon HOM by interfering heralded signal photons generated in the down-conversion crystal from two different pump pulses separated by approximately 10 ns \cite{graffitti_independent_2018, pickston_optimised_2021, chen_indistinguishable_2019}.
 This measurement serves as an indicator of the expected swapping fidelity and thus of the suitability of our platform for a photonic quantum repeater.
 The HOM measurement setup consists of a fixed 10 ns delay arm and a tunable delay arm.
 We calculate the visibility as shown in Eq. \ref{eq:visT} and uncertainties assuming Poisson counting statistics.